Houston Employment Immigration Lawyer

 To get approved for an employment visa, the first step is to obtain labor certification approval through the U.S. Department of Labor.
 There are several types of labor certification available:

 - H Visas.
 A non-immigrant visa, H-Visas are available for immigrants who wish to live and work in the United States for a temporary period.
 The employer must file for the H Visa.
 Professional workers, nurses, trainees, and workers in “shortage occupations” are eligible.
-These are different from immigration visas.
+These are different from immigrant visas.

 - TN Visas.
 A part of the North American Free Trade Agreement (NAFTA), TN Visas are similar to H Visas but are available only to Mexican and Canadian workers.